steveclarke/lapidary/project/vision.md

 - Components that feel natural in Crystal's ecosystem

 ### Product Team (Maintainers)
-The maintainers building and evolving Gemcraft need:
+The maintainers building and evolving Lapidary need:
 - A structured porting process that minimizes decision-making and guesswork
 - Clear mapping from Charmbracelet's Go code to Crystal equivalents
 - Validation through working example programs (port their examples, prove it works)